tlpackus/super-g-age-calculator/README.md

 ## Support and Contact Information

-For contact support, please email Theron Packus <a href = "mailto: tlpackus@gamil.com">Send Email</a>
+For contact support, please email me, Theron Packus at tlpackus@gmail.com <a href = "mailto: tlpackus@gamil.com">Send Email</a>